 Maintaining equipment through preventive maintenance extends its life cycle and eliminates the premature replacement of parts and equipment.
-Preventive maintenance software generates preventive maintenance tasks and makes it easier to follow manufacturers’ guidelines.
-To determine the monetary value of a CMMS system, you can estimate the number of years you expect to extend your equipment’s life-cycle through automated preventive maintenance.
+Preventive maintenance software generates preventative maintenance tasks and makes it easier to follow manufacturers’ guidelines.
+To determine the monetary value of a CMMS system, you can estimate the number of years you expect to extend your equipment’s life-cycle through automated preventative maintenance.
 Compare this with the total purchase cost of the equipment and you can come up with a tangible dollar amount.

 Reduce Equipment Breakdown and Downtime

 If your equipment isn’t maintained properly, it will break down more often and experience more downtime.
 This leads to lost dollars.
-If you use preventive maintenance software to schedule and track preventive maintenance tasks, you can reduce unexpected breakdowns and emergency maintenance issues.
+If you use preventative maintenance software to schedule and track preventative maintenance tasks, you can reduce unexpected breakdowns and emergency maintenance issues.
 Properly maintained assets perform more efficiently and fail less often.
 Having equipment up and running efficiently has a huge impact on your organization’s overall productivity and effectiveness.